MES Architecture: System Layers and Hierarchy

 Benefits of MES Layered Architecture

-- Ensures smooth data flow between enterprise systems and shop floor operations.
+- Seamless Integration: Ensures smooth data flow between enterprise systems and shop floor operations, breaking down silos.

 Challenges in MES Layered Architecture

-- Connecting MES with diverse systems like ERP, SCADA, and IoT can be challenging.
+- Complex Integration: Linking MES with multiple systems such as ERP, SCADA, and IoT can be technically challenging and time-consuming.